stevana/hot-swapping-state-machines2/README.md

 A typical TCP-based service can then be composed of a pipeline that:

   1. Accepts new connections/sockets from a client;
-  2. Waits for some of the accepted sockets to be readable (this requries some `select/poll`-like constructs);
+  2. Waits for some of the accepted sockets to be readable (this requires some `select/poll`-like constructs);
   3. `recv` the bytes of a request;
   4. Deserialise the request bytes into an input;
   5. Process the input using the a state machine to produce an output (potentially reading and writing to disk);
   6. Serialise the output into a response in bytes;
-  7. Wait for the socket to be writeable;
+  7. Wait for the socket to be writable;
   8. Send the response bytes back to the client and close the socket.

 Each of these stages could be a state machine which runs in parallel with all